-Define one work package for the project specific objective you plan to achieve.
+Define one or two work package(s) for the project specific objective you plan to achieve.

-It is highly recommended for 'roll-out' or 'set the scene' projects to create a compact and streamlined work plan that is not too complex, easy to understand for all PP and does include no more than 4 activities.
+For 'roll-out' or 'setting the scene' projects, it is strongly recommended to prepare a compact and streamlined work plan with a single work package (WP) that is not too complex, easy to understand for all PPs and contains no more than 4 activities.